-Grandparent Visitation Rights in the United States
+Grandparent Visitation Rights In The United States

 The concept of grandparents' rights is derived from three basic legal approaches.
 (It is important to note that grandparents' rights only give grandparents the right to file a petition to visit their grandchildren; they do not guarantee that grandparents will be heard before a court of law.)
 The first approach is derivative rights theory, in which grandparents obtain their right to petition to visit their grandchildren by way of their own child.
 Statutes based on derivative of rights theory allow grandparents to have access to their grandchildren when their own child cannot practice his or her parental rights due to death, divorce, termination of parental rights, incompetence, unfitness, or incarceration.
 Many states, in line with the second statutory approach, also allow grandparents to petition for visitation if family disruptions such as divorce, separation, military duty, and death of parent exist.
 For example, the government has an interest in maintaining grandparent-grandchild relationships following divorce to reduce the number of children placed in the welfare or foster-care systems.
 The third approach, using the best interests of the child, allows grandparents to petition for visitation against fit, intact families, despite parental objection (Hartfield 1996; Walther 1997).
 Regardless of the approach, grandparents' rights encompass three specific legal issues: violation of parental rights; promotion of the best interests of the child; and establishment of grandparental rights.